Tracking inactive clients

 Option 1: Using a group.

 Groups are a categorization tool that you can use to help tag your contacts.
 You can create an “Inactive” group to help segment your inactive clients.
-You can learn how to create groups here.
+Learn how to create groups here.

 When you add a contact to the “Inactive” group, that’ll appear at the top of the contact record, so if you pull one up you can easily see they’re inactive.